rigaya/QSVEnc/QSVEncC_Options.en.md

   - vfr
     Honor source timestamp and enable vfr output.
 Only available for avsw/avhw reader, and could not be used with --trim.

+### --timecode [&lt;string&gt;]
+  Write timecode file to the specified path.
+If the path is not set, it will be written to "&lt;output file path&gt;.timecode.txt".

 ## Vpp Options